2 Setting Up Your Computer

 Program Logo Purpose

-Quarto A document creation system based on pandoc.
+Quarto Quarto logo A document creation system based on pandoc.
 Quarto allows you to include code, results, and pictures generated from data within a document so that they automatically update when the document is recompiled.

 2.3 Why do I need to install this stuff?